SharePoint/sp-dev-docs/docs/general-development/how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md

 - A published OData service available through the Internet

-For information about how to set up your SharePoint development environment, see  [Set up a general development environment for SharePoint 2013](set-up-a-general-development-environment-for-sharepoint.md).
+For information about how to set up your SharePoint development environment, see  [Set up a general development environment for SharePoint](set-up-a-general-development-environment-for-sharepoint.md).